tenstorrent/tt-torch/docs/src/adding_models.md

 tests/models/Qwen/test_qwen2_casual_lm.py::test_qwen2_casual_lm[op_by_op_torch-Qwen/Qwen2.5-1.5B-eval]
 ```

-### Case 2: The new model test runs end-to-end but encounters a PCC/ATOL/Checker error
+### Case 2: The New Model Test Runs End-to-end but Encounters a PCC/ATOL/Checker Error

 This is okay, there is still value in running the model.